webledgers/ledgr/README.md

 ### Data

-Ledgr is stored in a single JSON file that contains public keys and their balances:
+Ledgr is stored in a single JSON file that contains nostr public keys and their balances:

 ```json
 {